codedevrosh/auto_price_prediction/readme.md

 Flask – Web framework for backend
 HTML, CSS, JavaScript – Frontend

-### How It Works
+## How It Works:

 User Input: The user enters car specifications (e.g., fuel type, engine size, horsepower).

 Backend Processing: The Flask app loads the trained model (model.pkl) and scaler (y\_scaler.pkl) to preprocess inputs.

-Prediction: The model predicts the car price in real time.
+Prediction: The model predicts car prices in real-time.

 Output Display: The predicted price is shown on the result page of the web interface.

 ## Quick Start